apduvuri/Migrate-to-AzureDBPostgreSQL/AWSRDS-to-Flexible-offline-migration-using-cli.md

 | Public | Private | No action needed.
 Connectivity should be established automatically.
 Provided the source is whitelisted in the firewall rules of the target. |
 | Private | Private | You need to establish Express route or IP Sec VPN, or VPN Tunnelling or VNET Peering between source and target. |

-* Along with establishing Azure connectivity, check the pg_hba.conf file to ensure the target PostgreSQL flexible server can connect to the source.
-It requires Source PostgreSQL instance to be restarted.
+* Update the AWS RDS PostgreSQL VPC security groups to ensure the target PostgreSQL flexible server can connect to the source.
+For more information about VPC security group rules, see the [AWS Security group rules](https://docs.aws.amazon.com/vpc/latest/userguide/security-group-rules.html)
 * To establish Express route - [Azure ExpressRoute Overview: Connect over a private connection | Microsoft Learn](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction)
 * For setting up IP Sec VPN, you can refer - [About Azure Point-to-Site VPN connections - Azure VPN Gateway | Microsoft Learn](https://learn.microsoft.com/en-us/azure/vpn-gateway/point-to-site-about)
 * For VNET Peering, [Azure Virtual Network peering | Microsoft Learn](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview)